Skip to main content

 • “Supposed to feel like RPG tabletop pieces, but just feels buggy.”

-• “So buggy I played for 40 minutes, got to level 10 guard, lagged out, and it put me back to level 2 guard.
-I lost all my items I discovered, and not only that, but I can't log in at all.”
+• “So buggy I played for 40 minutes, got to level 10, guard lagged out and it put me back to level 2 guard and I lost all my items.
+Not only that, but I can't log in at all.”

 • replayability

-• “Funnily enough, he already found a way to make the game replayable by having multiple classes to choose from and making every area have high and low level content.”
+• “Funnily enough, they already found a way to make the game replayable by having multiple classes to choose from and making every area have high and low-level content.”

 • “Combat is incredibly relaxed, and with the potential to choose between 3 classes through main storyline progression, the replayability is going to be fantastic.”